 If concerns about the impact of ingredients in Shiseido products on human health or the environment are reported, we make a decision whether to continue using them based on the latest scientific knowledge at that time.
 According to the decision, we promptly discontinue using the substance and replace it with an alternative substance, if necessary.

-Shiseido collects a wide range of information on safety of chemical substances as well as trends in laws and regulations on chemical substances not only in Japan but also in Europe, the Americas, Asia, and other regions.
-On top of that, we comply with the standards recommended in each country and respond to legal requirements regarding the chemical substances used in our products.
-Our major responses are as follows:
+Shiseido collects a wide range of information on the safety of chemical substances, as well as trends in laws and regulations on chemical substances.
+This effort extends beyond Japan to include Europe, the Americas, Asia, and other regions.
+We utilize various means to gather information, including collaborative interactions with external experts and participation in industry associations and academic societies.
+In addition, we comply with the standards recommended in each country and respond to regulatory requirements regarding the chemical substances used in our products.
+Shiseido collaborates with suppliers of raw materials and packaging to seek information on alternatives for substances reported to have potential human health or environmental concerns.
+We also conduct exposure risk assessments for our entire product portfolio, as part of our efforts to develop sustainable products.
+Our key initiatives for these efforts are as follows:

 The European REACH regulation is the European chemical regulation that came into effect in June 2007.
-All chemical substances related to cosmetics, including cosmetics and containers exported from Japan to Europe, are subject to the regulation.
+All chemical substances related to cosmetics exported to Europe, are subject to the regulation.
 In particular, substances that are imported into Europe in an annual amount of 1 ton or more must be registered in accordance with the procedures stipulated by the REACH regulation.
 Aware of all the substances that require registration, Shiseido has taken necessary measures.

 We not only make administrative reports required under the PRTR Act (Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement) but also thoroughly implement self-management in relation to use and disposal of chemical substances such as raw materials and reagents at factories, innovation centers and other sites.
 In addition, when providing chemical substances, such as content containing ingredients specified by the PRTR Act, the Industrial Safety and Health Act to our business partners, including when outsourcing filling operation to a business partner, we are taking measures from the perspective of occupational safety and health such as by systemizing the issuance of SDS (Safety Data Sheets) to ensure that SDSs are issued to our business partners.